Between the Lions: Segments

-Little Wendy Tales: In an animesque segment, a girl with black hair tied in pigtails reads the misadventures found in Little Wendy Tales when sitting next to her white cat Cuddly Kitty on her bed.
-In classic fashion, the dark-haired girl and Cuddly Kitty transform themselves into The Punctuator and Emoticon the Cat (a parody of Sailor Moon, among other anime clichés) and saves Wendy by means of switching around the punctuation, altering the scene in the process.
+Little Wendy Tales: In an animesque segment, an Asian girl with black hair tied in pigtails reads the misadventures found in Little Wendy Tales when sitting next to her white cat, Cuddly Kitty, on her bed.
+Classically, the dark-haired girl and Cuddly Kitty transform themselves into The Punctuator and Emoticon the Cat (a parody of Sailor Moon, among other anime clichés) and save Wendy using switching around the punctuation, altering the scene in the process.
 She rereads the altered adventures after correcting the sentences.

-Fun with Chicken Jane: A parody of the famous Dick and Jane books for children.
-In this, two naive children, Scot and Dot, place themselves in harm's way.
+Fun with Chicken Jane: A parody of the well-known Dick and Jane books for children.
+In this, two naive children, Scot and Dot, place themselves in pain's way.
 An intelligent chicken named Chicken Jane spells out an obvious solution to the problem.
-At the last moment, the children get out of the way and Chicken Jane gets hurt instead.
+At the last moment, the children get out of the way, and Chicken Jane gets hurt instead.
 The theme song is a parody of the old Alka Seltzer jingle.
 When the skit starts, Scot, Dot, and Chicken Jane come skipping down a dirt road to the jingle that goes "Look, look, see, see, coming down the lane.
 Here comes Scot, here comes Dot, here comes Chicken Jane!"
-When the skit is over, Scot and Dot headed back up the road (Chicken Jane limping along behind with an injured wing) to "Look, look, see, see, going up the lane.
+When the skit is over, Scot and Dot head back up the road (Chicken Jane limping along behind with an injured wing) to "Look, look, see, see, going up the lane.
 There goes Scot, there goes Dot, there goes Chicken Jane!".
-In the Episode, "Stop That Chicken", Chicken Jane once fell out of one of the books and ended up in several other books which are Colonial America, Sleeping Beauty, and Cook A Lot Like Me by Molly Stewpot (a reference to Martha Stewart).
+In the Episode, "Stop That Chicken", Chicken Jane once fell out of one of the books and ended up in many other books, which are "Colonial America", "Sleeping Beauty", and "Cook A Lot Like Me" by Molly Stewpot (a reference to the famous chef Martha Stewart).
 The very demanding chef Molly sees Chicken Jane and wants to use her in one of her recipes while ignoring what Chicken Jane is saying.
-The book is then swatted at in an attempt for Chicken Jane to come to life while jelly is spilled onto Molly in a defeat, and Leona succeeds in getting Chicken Jane back in her book.
+The book is then swatted at in an attempt for Chicken Jane to come to life while jelly is spilled onto Molly in defeat, and Leona succeeds in getting Chicken Jane back in her book.